What Happens When You Quit Drinking Alcohol? A Step-by-Step Walk-Through

 Alcohol’s Damage to Your Body

-• Endocrine System: Alcohol can disrupt your hormones, causing thyroid diseases and reproductive dysfunction.
-It can also lead to diabetes due to increased body weight and decreased insulin sensitivity.
+Endocrine System: Alcohol can disrupt your hormones, contributing to thyroid problems and reproductive dysfunction.
+It can also raise your risk of type 2 diabetes through increased body weight and decreased insulin sensitivity.

-• Gastrointestinal System: Alcohol can damage your GI tract’s lining and cause gastroesophageal reflux.
-It affects your gut’s microbiome, which adds to your risk for colorectal cancer.
+Gastrointestinal System: Alcohol can damage the lining of your GI tract and cause gastroesophageal reflux (acid reflux).
+It disrupts your gut microbiome, which adds to your risk for colorectal cancer.

-• Heart and Circulatory System: Alcohol causes heart disease.
-Heavy drinking leads to high blood pressure, irregular heartbeats, anemia, and a heart attack.
+Heart and Circulatory System: Alcohol contributes to cardiovascular disease.
+Heavy drinking leads to high blood pressure, irregular heartbeats, anemia, and heart attack.

-• Immune System: Alcohol consumption also affects your immune system.
-It lowers your body’s defense against infection and expedites certain diseases.
+Immune System: Alcohol consumption weakens your immune system.
+It lowers your body’s defenses against infection and can accelerate certain diseases.

-• Liver: Fatty liver and other liver diseases are common among those with alcohol addiction.
-Alcohol-associated hepatitis, cirrhosis, and steatosis can happen.
+Liver: Fatty liver disease and other liver conditions are common among those with alcohol addiction.
+Alcoholic hepatitis, fibrosis, cirrhosis, and steatosis can all develop, and prolonged damage raises the risk of liver cancer.

-• Mental Health: Alcohol can worsen depression, anxiety, and other mood disorders.
-It can make managing your emotions difficult and affect your relationships.
+Mental Health: Alcohol can worsen depression, anxiety, and other mood disorders.
+It can make managing your emotions difficult and strain your relationships.

 What Happens When You Quit Drinking Alcohol?